jfcloutier/karma_agency/notes/agency/policies.md

 ### Impacting a trend belief

-A *trend* belief captures how a given kind of observed belief is changing across the latest timeframes of the CA, for example, "the distance to an obstacle keeps dminishing".
+A *trend* belief captures how a given kind of observed belief is changing across the latest timeframes of the CA, for example, "distance keeps dminishing" is a "down" trend.

 To persist a trend belief, a CA's policy would direct its umwelt to **further** the trend.
 To terminate a trend belief, a CA's policy would direct its umwelt to **disrupt** the trend.
 How this is to be accomplished depends on the nature of the trend (stable, up, down or unstable).

+A `stable` trend captures an unchanging value for a given property of a given object.
+An `unstable` trend captures a seemingly randomly changing value for a given property of a given object.
+An `up` trend captures an upwardly changing ordinal value for a given property of a given object.
+A `down` trend captures a downwardly changing ordinal value for a given property of a given object.

 If the nature of the trend to impact is

 * stable
-  * to disrupt it, make the observed, trending belief unstable (or up or down) instead (i.e. make it take a new value)
+  * to disrupt it, make the observed, trending belief unstable (or up or down) instead (i.e. make it take a different value)
   * to further it, keep the observed, trending belief stable (i.e. make it take the same value)
 * unstable
   * to disrupt it, make the observed, trending belief stable instead